N-acker/ticTacToe-Game/README.md

 This is a simple tic tac toe game that I've made using Java.
 It has both single player or multiplayer options.

-Here is how to the game works:
+Here is how the game works: